Birstall, Leicestershire

 Birstall is a large village and civil parish within the Charnwood borough of Leicestershire, England.
 It is three miles north of Leicester city centre and is part of the wider Leicester Urban Area.

 It is the largest village in Charnwood, with a population only marginally lower than the neighbouring town of Syston at the 2001 census.

-The village
+Village

 Birstall lies on the A6 and is the last major settlement before Leicester when arriving from the north.
 Birstall thus forms part of the Leicester Urban Area.
 The village centre lies just off the A6, along Sibson Road.
 The village contains two supermarkets, a garden centre and a variety of other shops.
 There are a number of schools, including Highcliffe Primary School, Riverside Primary School, Hallam Fields Primary School and The Cedars Academy.
 The village contains the Church of St James the Great, Birstall, the St Teresa Roman Catholic church and Birstall Methodist Church.